tri-cods/html-css/lessons.md

 On Windows, click the `projects` folder icon on your desktop.
 Navigate to `projects`, then `htmlpractice`.
 Double click the `index.html` file.
 If it does not open in a browser, right click the `index.html` icon and select "Open with..." from the menu.
 Select Firefox or Google Chrome from the app list that appears.

-## What happens?
+## What Happens?

 When you open the empty template, you'll see only a blank web page.
-Open your secondary menu (right click on Windows, hold <kbd>Control</kbd> and click with macOS) and view the page source.
+Open your secondary menu (right click on Windows, hold <kbd>control</kbd> and click with macOS) and view the page source.

-## What should happen when I open each of my two new files?
+## What Should Happen When I Open Each of my Two New Files?

 When you "View Page Source," you should see the code for the basic template.